kubecost/docs/install-and-configure/install/etl-backup/query-service-replicas.md

 After following the doc above and enabling ETL backup, you should already have set a value for the Helm flag `.Values.kubecostModel.etlBucketConfigSecret`.

-Next, set `kubecostDeployment.queryServiceReplicas.replicas` to a non-zero value.
+Next, set `kubecostDeployment.queryServiceReplicas` to a non-zero value.
 Perform a Helm upgrade with your updated _values.yaml._

 ## Usage